From the horse’s mouth

 - If you sign up to the ride as a solo rider and there are no other riders likely to share your room, you will be charged a single room supplement of approx. €250/£215/$290.
 You will then be reimbursed if a sharer is found for you at a later date.

 Please note: Accommodation on day 5 is always shared (triple rooms).
-It may be possible to book a single room in a hotel for an extra cost, please contact us to know more.
+It may be possible to arrange an alternative hotel for an extra cost (single or double room - twin rooms are not available).
+Please contact your advisor for further details.

 - Scheduled transfer from Sofia airport are included.
 The pick up is usually scheduled for 4pm.
 On the last day you should book a flight departing after 11am.
-If your flights do not match this schedule private transfers can be arranged at €220/£190/$260 per person (return rate, paid locally)
+If your flights do not match this schedule private transfers can be arranged at €220/£190/$260 per person (each way, paid locally).

 - Younger riders aged 12+ can join be they must be accompanied by an adult and meet the riding requirements